 Improved Smaller Design

-The biggest two complaints I had with the Pixel Buds were the massive size of them, and how terrible they fit my ears.
-I have smaller ears than a lot of people, so that’s not entirely Google’s fault.
-That said, those same two complaints were heard loud and clear around the web.
-The Buds were too big, and not very comfortable.
+The two biggest complaints I had with the Pixel Buds were the massive size, and how terribly they fit my ears.
+I have smaller ears than a lot of people, so that’s not entirely Google’s fault, but I’m not the only one saying that.
+Plus, those same two complaints were heard loud and clear around the web.
+The Buds were too big and too uncomfortable.

 Google needs to slim things down, a lot, and improve the design.
 We know it’s hard to shove all of those electronics into a tiny thing that goes inside your ear, but Apple did it.
-We don’t want Q-tips sticking out, but Google needs to deliver a better, smaller, sleeker design.
+We don’t want Q-tips sticking out of our ears, but Google needs to deliver a better, smaller, sleeker design.